-George Harrison, Songwriter and Most Spiritual Beatle
+George Harrison: The Most Spiritual Beatle

-George Harrison, Man of Eclectic Interests
+Man of Eclectic Interests

 When Beatlemania swept the United States, I was just a young girl.
 But when people I knew began playing guitar, they seemed surprised that the chords from Beatles tunes were rather complex to play.
 So I began to take a more serious look at the lads from Liverpool.

 Paul was always the “cute” one.
 Ringo had those big, brown, puppy dog eyes.
 John was outspoken and enthusiastic about whatever he was evolving into at any particular time.
 But the soundtrack of my High School years was always All Things Must Pass, by George Harrison.
-I then began the series of spiritual searches and interests which would always be a part of my life, and George was the Spiritual Beatle.
+I then began the series of spiritual searches and interests which would always be a part of my life, and George was the spiritual Beatle.
 So George’s songs were the ones that I related to the most.